ptoche/piketty/slidify/lectures/Chapter 06/index.md

 ### Capital Income Share and Capital/Income Ratio

-- The capital income share $\alpha$ was about 35–40 percent in both Britain and France in the late 18th and throughout the 19th century.
+- The capital income share $\alpha$ was about 35–40 percent in both the United Kingdom and France in the late 18th and throughout the 19th century.
 - In the middle of the 20th century $\alpha$ fell to 20–25 percent, then rose again to 25–30 percent in the late 20th and early 21st.
 - This corresponds to an average rate of return on capital $r$ of about 5–6 percent in the 18th and 19th centuries,  7–8 percent in the mid-20th century, 4–5 percent in the late 20th and early 21st.